Todo sobre el Art Nouveau

 However, most point to the origins of the decorative arts, and in particular to a book jacket by English architect and designer Arthur Heygate Mackmurdo for the 1883 volume Wren's City Churches.
 Arthur Heygate Mackmurdo - Art Nouveau

-Mackmurdo, Arthur: Attributed as the first representation of Art Nouveau
+Mackmurdo, Arthur: attributed as the first depiction of Art Nouveau

-The book's design features serpentine stems of flowers emanating from a flattened pad at the bottom of the page, clearly reminiscent of Japanese-style woodblock prints.
+The book's design features meandering stems of flowers emanating from a flattened pad at the bottom of the page, clearly reminiscent of Japanese-style woodblock prints.

 Art Nouveau exhibitions

 Art Nouveau was often most conspicuous at international exhibitions during its heyday.
-The new style enjoyed center stage at five private fairs: the 1889 and 1900 Expositions Universelles in Paris; the Tervueren Exhibition of 1897 in Brussels, where Art Nouveau was used extensively to show the possibilities of craftsmanship with the exotic woods of the Belgian Congo; the International Exhibition of Modern Decorative Arts in Turin of 1902; and the 1909 International Exposition de l'Est de la France in Nantes.
+The new style enjoyed center stage at five particular fairs: the Expositions Universelles of 1889 and 1900 in Paris; the Tervueren Exhibition of 1897 in Brussels, where Art Nouveau was used to a great extent to show the possibilities of crafts with the exotic woods of the Belgian Congo; the International Exhibition of Modern Decorative Arts in Turin in 1902; and the 1909 International Exhibition of l'Est de la France in Nantes.

-At each of these fairs, the style was dominant in terms of the decorative arts and architecture exhibited, and at Turin in 1902, Art Nouveau was truly the style of choice for virtually every designer and every nation represented, excluding any other.
+At each of these fairs, the style was dominant in terms of the decorative arts and architecture on display, and in Turin in 1902, Art Nouveau was truly the style of choice for virtually all designers and all nations represented, excluding any other.

 Poster International Exhibition of Modern Decorative Art